thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

  the documentation.

-SPRING_CONSTRAINTS
+SPRING CONSTRAINTS
  While most of ODOP:Spring constraints are obvious, a few need a bit of additional explanation.
-This section primarily covers constraints that are established in the default startup files STARTUP.DSN and EXTEN.DSN.
+This section primarily covers constraints that are established in the default start point (startup).
- Remember that the user may use the CHANGE command to establish additional constraints on any variable, dependent or independent.
-The FREE command may be used to eliminate any constraints, including the default constraints established by the startup file.
-Further information is available in the documentation sections named TERMINOLOGY, CONSTRAINT_OVIEW, SPRING_BASICS and NAMES.
+ Remember that the user may use checkboxes and numeric entry fields to establish additional constraints on any variable, dependent or independent.
+ Unchecking a checkbox will eliminate any constraints, including the default constraints established by the start point (startup).
+Further information is available in the documentation sections named TERMINOLOGY, CONSTRAINT OVERVIEW, SPRING BASICS and NAMES.

  This discussion is accessed by the tutorial section covering constraints.

  Constraints common to both compression and extension springs:

-L_STROKE MIN is a lower constraint on L_STROKE, the length difference between point 1 and point 2.
-Refer to the force-deflection diagram in the documentation section named FD_DIAGRAMS for an illustration of L_STROKE.
+L\_STROKE MIN is a lower constraint on L\_STROKE, the length difference between point 1 and point 2.
+Refer to the force-deflection diagram in the documentation section named FORCE-DEFLECTION DIAGRAMS for an illustration of L\_STROKE.

-ID_FREE MIN is established in the default startup files because it discourages the search from investigating designs with a zero or negative inside diameter, and there by encountering numerical difficulties.
+ID\_FREE MIN is established by default start point (startup) because it discourages the search from investigating designs with a zero or negative inside diameter, and there by encountering numerical difficulties.

-FS_2 MIN and FS_2 MAX work together to keep the design in a reasonable range of working stress.
-FS_2 MIN works to keep the design from being overstressed.
-FS_2 MAX works to keep the design from being understressed and overweight.
+FS\_2 MIN and FS\_2 MAX work together to keep the design in a reasonable range of working stress.
+FS\_2 MIN works to keep the design from being overstressed.
+FS\_2 MAX works to keep the design from being understressed and overweight.

-FS_CYCLE_LIFE is the factor of safety produced by the Soderberg cycle life calculation.
-If a design has FS_CYCLE_LIFE greater than 1.0, then the combination of average stress and the fluctuating component of stress for that design is reasonably small compared to the endurance limit.
-In this situation, an application cycling between point 1 and point 2 may expect a life that exceeds the value selected in the initial dialog.
+FS\_CYCLE\_LIFE is the factor of safety produced by the Soderberg cycle life calculation.
+If a design has FS\_CYCLE\_LIFE greater than 1.0, then the combination of average stress and the fluctuating component of stress for that design is reasonably small compared to the endurance limit.
+In this situation, an application cycling between point 1 and point 2 may expect a life that exceeds the value selected for LIFE\_CATEGORY.
 Remember that the endurance limit will vary as a function of the material selected, the surface treatment (shot peening), and the selected cycle life.

-As described in the documentation section on CYCLE_LIFE, ODOP:Spring is capable of directly calculating CYCLE_LIFE only for materials contained in the MATERIALS.DAT file.
-The FS_CYCLE_LIFE variable is the only way of gaging cycle life for user defined material properties (PROP_CALC_METHOD = 2 and 3).
+As described in the documentation section on CYCLE\_LIFE, ODOP:Spring is capable of directly calculating CYCLE\_LIFE only for materials contained in the materials table.
+The FS\_CYCLE\_LIFE variable is the only way of gaging cycle life for user defined material properties (PROP\_CALC\_METHOD = 2 and 3).

-FS_CYCLE_LIFE MIN is a lower constraint level associated with FS_CYCLE_LIFE.
+FS\_CYCLE\_LIFE MIN is a lower constraint level associated with FS\_CYCLE\_LIFE.
 A value less than 1.0 will permit designs that risk failure in high cycle applications.

 Constraints unique to compression springs:

-SLENDERNESS is a compression spring's ratio of free length (L_FREE) to mean coil diameter (COIL_DIA).
+SLENDERNESS is a compression spring's ratio of free length (L\_FREE) to mean coil diameter (COIL\_DIA).
 If this ratio exceeds 4 for a compression spring, that spring will have a tendency to buckle under load.
 In that case, the spring will usually need support in the form of a sleeve or post.
 In order to restrain the search to select designs that do not have a tendency to buckle, set the value of SLENDERNESS MAX to a value of 4.0 or less.

-%_AVAIL_DEFLECT is the percentage of available deflection consumed at load point 2.  %_AVAIL_DEFLECT is usually constrained to be less than 85 to 98 percent.
+%\_AVAIL\_DEFLECT is the percentage of available deflection consumed at load point 2.  %\_AVAIL\_DEFLECT is usually constrained to be less than 85 to 98 percent.
 Thus it requires the search to select designs that provide a small margin between load point 2 and the solid condition.